Volunteer Expectations,

 Be slow to react

 Choose not to take things personally, or react too quickly to the behavior of others.
-Whether interacting with community members, residents, other volunteers, or even staff - be patient, gracious, slow to react, and quick to listen and understand.
+Whether interacting with community members, residents, fellow volunteers, or even staff - be patient, gracious, slow to react, and quick to listen and understand.

 Raise the “service ceiling”